-Each stakeholder of the tourism industry, such as the transport department, hotels, civic administration, local guides, and restaurants can use QR Code Chimp to help tourist agencies improve the travel experience.
+Each tourism industry stakeholder, such as the transport department, hotels, civic administration, local guides, and restaurants, can use QR codes to help improve tourists’ travel experience.

-Many cities around the world have successfully implemented QR Codes technology to engage tourists and dispense information.
+Many cities have successfully implemented QR Codes technology to engage tourists and dispense information.
 Even if they don’t understand the local language, they will recognize a QR Code and scan it.
-For instance, QR Codes can be used in the following places by tourist agencies to provide more information.
+For instance, tourist agencies can use QR Codes in the following places to provide more information.

-On Transportation: QR Codes can be printed on buses, cars, other vehicles provided by the tourism agency to share information about the place, such as links to war videos, heritage, and history, recipes of famous cuisines, nearby bus stops, direction to nearby western union, etc.
+QR Codes can be printed on buses, cars, other vehicles provided by the tourism agency to share information about the place, such as links to war videos, heritage, and history, recipes of famous cuisines, nearby bus stops, directions to nearby western union, etc.

-In Public Places: QR Codes can be installed in public places, such as bus depots, parks, museums, heritage sites, roads to support and guide tourists.
-For instance, the USA’s Central Park has several QR Codes placed that stores social media links, interesting cultural facts, and directions.
+QR Codes can be installed in public places, such as bus depots, parks, museums, heritage sites to support and guide tourists.
+For instance, the USA’s Central Park has several QR codes that store social media links, interesting cultural facts, and directions.

-On Brochures and Tickets: Agencies can print the itinerary, schedules, event information, such as game timetable and other things in world languages.
-For instance, QR Codes were prominently used in the FIFA World Cup in Brazil for providing information.
+Agencies can print the itinerary, schedules, event information, such as game timetables and other things in world languages.
+For instance, the use of QR codes was prominent in the FIFA World Cup in Brazil for providing information.

-In Important Offices: QR Codes can act as a translator to local language guidebooks and posters effectively for tourists.
-You, along with the city administration, can also deploy a network of QR Codes at different public utility places to help tourists report complaints.
-The tourist has to scan the code to get redirected to a feedback or registration page to report issues.
+QR Codes can effectively translate local language guidebooks and posters for tourists.
+Along with the city administration, you can also deploy a network of QR Codes at different public utility places to help tourists report complaints.
+QR codes can redirect the tourists to a feedback or registration page to report issues upon scanning.